 Above is sketched out a clinical outline of major events in the dying process of the patient.
 First, the patient is faced with the seemingly impossible crisis of knowledge of death, which threatens to overwhelm the self.
 Mankind seems to have always recognized that no one has the capability to face this crisis alone, for we develop cultural customs whereby we actually and literally help people to die.
 Given our interest, support, and guidance, the dying person can face death as an unknown with the realization that he cannot know, and instead he can turn to consider the processes of dying that he can know and deal with.
 If not deprived of human contact, he can learn to endure the inevitable degrees of separation without loneliness.
 He can face the loss of relatives, friends, and activities if he can actively mourn their loss where his grief is defined and accepted.
+He can tolerate the loss of body structure if others accept that loss with him.
 He can tolerate the loss of self-control if it is not perceived by himself and others as a shameful experience and if he can exercise control where feasible.
 He can tolerate pain if he can see the source of pain and define the nature of his suffering.
 He can retain dignity and self-respect in the face of the termination of his life cycle if he can place his life in perspective within his own personal history, family and human tradition.
 If this is accomplished, he can move toward an acceptable regression where the self gradually returns to a state of nonself.